 And anything that happens along the way can be used to propel you forward if you allow it.

-No, sorry, but we’re still humans living the human experience and sobriety doesn’t mean that there will magically be zero hardships and nothing but happiness.
+No, sorry, but we’re still humans living the human experience and that means that nothing will magically result in zero hardships and endless happiness.

 HOWEVER, our ability to deal with those hardships can increase exponentially.
 AND, we can feel the happiness – as well as all the other emotions – so much more deeply.

-Not to mention the numerous other benefits - like discovering all the places you may have had shame and self-loathing lurking, and that they don’t have to live with you forever (not a big deal at all, riiiight??!).
+Not to mention the numerous other benefits - like discovering all the places you may have had shame and self-loathing lurking, and that they don’t have to live with you forever.

 ~ Do you follow a 12-Step approach?